 To make a secure connection, you’ll need to expose a small amount of the metal wire under the plastic insulation.
 The best tool for this is a pair of wire strippers.
 Gently clamp the tool about a half-inch from the end of the wire and pull the insulation off.
 The goal is a clean strip without nicking or cutting the copper wire underneath.
 Damaged wires can create weak points that can overheat, so it’s worth taking your time to get it right.
 Using the proper tool makes this step simple and safe, so please don’t be tempted to use a knife or a pair of scissors.

-Reading Your Motion Sensor’s Wiring Diagram
+Understanding Your Sensor’s Wiring Diagram

 While the color-coding is fairly standard, you should always treat the manufacturer’s wiring diagram as your ultimate source of truth.
 Every motion sensor is slightly different, and the booklet that came in the box is your specific guide for a successful installation.
 It will show you exactly which wire from the sensor connects to which wire in your wall.
 If the diagram feels more confusing than helpful, that’s a valid reason to stop.
 For any residential electrical work you’re not 100% confident about, bringing in a professional is always the smartest move.